Blackbuck National Park, India: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C, D and M. Be sure to choose the correct kind.
-Many adapters that you can buy are just plugs and require your electronics to change the voltage themselves.
-If yours can't do that they could get fried.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types C, D and M. Check that you get the necessary kind.
+Many adapters currently being sold are simply plug changers and require your devices to change the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should work in most areas.

 Make your flight more comfortable with an airplane phone mount